qudratyunusov/qudratyunusov/Roadmap.md

 * Improve audio and video decoders for better speed and compatibility.
 * Improve controller support.
 This includes emulated controllers (with mouse or keyboard) and real controllers as well.
 * Implement LLVM recompiler backend for SPU.
 This is actually a tremendous amount of work to make it useful, but it will also give the very important speed improvement (unless the SPU is not used at all).
-* Improve LLVM flexibility.
-For example, it could scan game folder for all executables and SPRX modules and recompile them ahead of time.
 * Improve solution structure, move and rename some files.
 * Implement missing syscalls.
 Allow to LLE more system modules.
 * Write automatic tests to minimize bugs.